South Korea’s biggest carmaker Hyundai Motor saw sales fall 17 percent last month from a year earlier amid global chip shortages.

 Hyundai Motor sold 3,12,602 vehicles in November, down from 3,77,193 units a year earlier, the company said in a statement.

-Sales in South Korea declined 11 percent to 62,071 units from 70,035, as the lack of semiconductor parts continued to affect vehicle production and sales, it said.
+It said that sales in South Korea declined 11 percent to 62,071 units from 70,035, as the lack of semiconductor parts continued to affect vehicle production and sales.

 Overseas sales dropped 18 percent to 250,531 from 307,158 amid the extended Covid-19 pandemic, reports the Yonhap news agency.